oyxiulian/oyxiulian.github.io/_pages/about.md

 <script src="/assets/js/about.js"></script>

 <div id="content">
-    <p>I am Xiulian Ouyang, a research assistant at CEIBS.My career goal is to conduct research and teach leadership,
+    <p>I am Xiulian Ouyang, a research assistant at CEIBS.
+My career goal is to conduct research and teach leadership,
         well-being, identity, and status, aiming to grow as a great scholar at a leading research university.
 In this role, I aspire to advance theoretical frameworks, mentor emerging researchers passionate about academia, and contribute to resolving complex real-world challenges.
 To achieve this career goal, I seek to attend a